 Advanced Health Care Directives vary by state.
 Download forms by state HERE.

-Why Durable POA is important for aging:
+Why Durable POA is important for aging

 As people age, the risk of cognitive decline or incapacitation increases.
 A durable POA ensures that someone the principal trusts can manage their affairs and make decisions on their behalf if they are no longer able to do so themselves.
 This can help avoid legal complications and ensure the principal's wishes are respected.
+Power of Attorney can be “springing” based on an defined event, or “durable” valid at the time signed and available for any unexpected event.

 Important Note: Laws regarding POA can vary by state.
 It's always best to consult with an estate planning attorney to ensure you have the right type of POA and that it complies with the laws in your jurisdiction.